waffl3ss/GoKnock/README.md

 - The tool does not require an output file as an option, and if not supplied, it will print to screen only.
 - Verbose mode outputs a lot of data, but even more so when using the proxy.
 You have been warned.
 - The Teams option requires a bearer token.
 The script automatically parses the token to get whats needed for authentication. (highly recommend the `-t proxy` option to get the token)
-- The LEGACY (-l) option shows users that still have SkypeID settings and will write it to a seperate file (Output option (-o) required).
 - The STATUS (-s) option shows user teams availability, device, and OutOfOffice message, then writes it to a seperate file (Output option (-o) required).
 (Old teams token dosnt work for this.
 Documentation on getting the new token is at the bottom of the README)

 ------------------------------------------------------------------------------------